chatox/data-mining-course/upf/upf-online-exams.md

 * Leave your pen aside
 * Depending on how you take the photos:
   * **If you use your laptop for taking the photo (recommended)**, you can use [webcamoid](https://webcamoid.github.io/) or any other software to take a photo
-  * If you use your mobile for taking the photo (not recommended):
+  * If you use your mobile for taking the photo (not recommended), you need to remain in Google Meet at all times.
+For that:
-   * Enter the Google Meet link in your laptop
+   * Enter Google Meet in your laptop
    * Exit Google Meet in your mobile
-   * Take the photo with your mobile and send to your laptop
+   * Take the photo with your mobile, ideally reduce its size here
-   * Enter the Google Meet link in your mobile
+   * Enter Google Meet in your mobile
    * Exit Google Meet in your laptop
-   * Shrink the photo in your laptop and submit
-* Send the photos through the Google Form
+* Upload the photos to the Google Form and submit
 * Submit

 # In case of doubt